-- ee.ff.
-Solar Carport: The portion of the direct current (DC) nameplate capacity of a Solar DG Project that is installed above a permeable and/or non-permeable existing or new parking area and associated access and walkway areas (as recognized by the local municipal building and/or zoning department), which is installed in a manner that maintains the function of the area beneath the structure, and is continued to be used or available for use for such purposes for the term of enrollment in this tariff. - ##-gg.
+- dd.
+Small DG Project: either: (1) a Small-Scale Solar Project; (2) a Medium-Scale Solar Project; (3) a wind DG Project with a nameplate capacity of at least fifty kilowatts (50 kW) up to one and one-half megawatts (1.5 MW); or (4) a DG Project using renewable energy resources other than solar and wind, with a nameplate capacity to be determined by the Board, but no greater than one megawatt (1 MW). - ee.
+Solar Carport: The portion of the direct current (DC) nameplate capacity of a Solar DG Project that is installed above a permeable and/or non-permeable existing or new parking area and associated access and walkway areas (as recognized by the local municipal building and/or zoning department), which is installed in a manner that maintains the function of the area beneath the structure, and is continued to be used or available for use for such purposes for the term of enrollment in this tariff. - ff.
 SolarWise Program: available only through October 15, 2017, an energy efficiency and solar program, which, pursuant to RI Gen Laws § 39-26.6-19, encouraged the use of residential and non-residential solar photovoltaic equipment by offering extra incentives from the RE Growth Program when customers pursued greater energy efficiency savings through the Energy Efficiency Program Plan, which the Company files pursuant to R.I.
-Gen. Laws. § 39-1-27.7. - gg.hh.
-Solicitation and Enrollment Process Rules: the rules governing the solicitation, enrollment, and award processes for the RE Growth Program for Non-Residential Customers, established pursuant to Chapter 26.6, and approved by the Commission. - hh.ii.
-Standard DG Project: a project that is not classified as either a Shared Solar Facility or a Community Remote Distributed Generation System. - ii-jj.
+Gen. Laws. § 39-1-27.7. - gg.
+Solicitation and Enrollment Process Rules: the rules governing the solicitation, enrollment, and award processes for the RE Growth Program for Non-Residential Customers, established pursuant to Chapter 26.6, and approved by the Commission. - hh.
+Standard DG Project: a project that is not classified as either a Shared Solar Facility or a Community Remote Distributed Generation System. - ii.
 Station Service: energy used to operate auxiliary equipment and other load that is directly related to the production of energy by a DG Project.